Church of St. Luke in the Fields: History

 When the surrounding neighborhood became predominantly poor and largely composed of immigrants in the late 1880s, the congregation moved north to a site adjoining Hamilton Grange at West 141st Street, and St. Luke's became a chapel of Trinity Church, only regaining its independence in 1976 under rector Ledlie Laughlin.

 Other prominent rectors in the past have included John Murray Forbes, who helped to bring the Oxford Movement to the United States and Edward Schlueter, who served from 1911 until the 1940s, and developed programs which served the community, such as children's summer camps.
 Schlueter also had the church sanctuary redesigned in high Medieval style.

 The church building was damaged by fire twice, in 1886 and on March 6, 1981.
-After the latter fire, which gutted the building, it was reconstructed by Hugh Hardy of Hardy Holzman Pfeiffer Associates, who restored much of its original Federal style touches.
+After the latter fire, which gutted the building, it was reconstructed by Hugh Hardy of Hardy Holzman Pfeiffer Associates, who restored many of its original Federal-style touches.
 The reconstruction was completed in 1985.

 In 2000, the garden of the church received a Village Award from the Greenwich Village Society for Historic Preservation.

 Activism

 For many years, the church distributed bread to the poor after the 10am service on Saturdays.
 This "Leake Dole of Bread" was provided for in the will of John Leake.

 Starting in the 1980s, the HIV/AIDS epidemic deeply affected the Village community, hitting the congregation hard.
 The AIDS Project of St. Luke's was founded in 1987, providing Saturday dinner and weekend teas to tens of thousands of afflicted persons.
 One of the priests ministering to AIDS patients then was former actress Molly McGreevy.
 St. Luke's is actively involved with the gay and lesbian community, participating with its own contingent at the annual Gay Pride March.
 Every year, the church also holds a Festive Choral Evensong after the Pride March.

-Gay civil rights hero, Dick Leitsch is interred within the church.
+Gay civil rights hero Dick Leitsch is interred within the church.